Russia's invasion of Ukraine: What has happened so far? | DW | 26.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Kyiv has held out overnight against Russian attacks and bombing as fighting intensifies in other cities.
+Kyiv held out overnight against Russian attacks and bombing as fighting intensified in other cities.
 DW has an overview as the Russian war on Ukraine rages on.

-"Last night was difficult, but there are no Russian troops in the city," Mayor of Kyiv Vitaly Klitschko said on Saturday morning.
+"Last night was difficult, but there are no Russian troops in the city," Kyiv Mayor Vitaly Klitschko said on Saturday morning.

 Ukrainian President Volodymyr Zelenskyy posted a video from the center of Kyiv in the early hours of the morning to disprove rumors that the government had already surrendered.